 Something to Aim for

-That Marius himself was still around he put down to his stubbornness, his superior fighting skills and that he could still have something to strive for and to find something that interested him.
+That Marius was still around was easily put down to his stubbornness, his superior fighting skills and that he could still have something to strive for and to find something that interested him.

 For centuries when he wasn’t enforcing his idea of how you were to behave, he lived by the motto if you can still find pleasure in things and/or people that intrigue and interest you then you will keep going.
 Since the turn of the century from the 18 to the 19 hundreds he had seen people experiment with this new instrument which worldwide became known as ‘The Guitar’.
 But at no other time was the Guitar such an amazing achievement and such an inspiration to Marius as in the 1960’s.
 What he did remember of the 60’s was Sex, Drugs and rock ‘n roll just like a lot of other people.